slbailey/Retrovue/docs/domain/Asset.md

 **Content Change Detection**:

-- `hash_sha256` tracks content signature
+- `hash_sha256` tracks the content signature and is computed at create-time by ingest.
-- Ingest compares current hash with stored hash
-- Changed assets re-process, resetting state to `new` or `enriching`
+- Future `asset update` flows will compare a freshly computed hash with the stored value to detect content changes and trigger re-processing where appropriate.

 **Enricher Change Detection**: